ant-media/ant-media-documentation/docs/guides/conference/conference-room-security.md

 #### Step 4: Conference Room Security In Action

-In this step, we will use a conference sample to do a simple room security test.
+In this step, we will use a conference sample to do a simple conference room security test.
+Here is the URL format:

-Go to
 ```https://{ams-url}:5443/{appName}/conference.html?token={YOUR_JWT_TOKEN_HERE}```

 **Example:**